sciZer0/7/v/README.md

 ### About Blockchain Technology

-It seems like not everyone understands the main point of blockchain technology.

-In fact, increasing decentralization at any possible costs is not the goal.

-What then?

-Let's start from the very beginning.

 The main point of blockchain technology is to allow people to build permissionless ownership systems that are highly-sustainable – meaning whose pre-programmed works are extremely-hard, at best impossible, to harm or stop.